 Over this series of blogs, I will discuss the four big economic drivers and the associate fallacies that can be de-bunked which could help you, or your organisation rethink an approach to data for long term data preservation and integrity.

-This blog series will discuss these economic factors and the challenges in context to an executive level in a company for the pharmaceutical industry and associated services and biotech companies that work and operate in this industry.
+This series will discuss these economic factors and the challenges in context to an executive level in a company for the pharmaceutical industry and associated services and biotech companies that work and operate in this industry.
 However, it is actually applicable to all of us and our businesses wherever we work.

 The four economic factors are: